min2ha/ukwa-site/content/target/60449/index.en.md

   "subject": "Brexit"
 }

-# EU Law Analysis:  Can an Article 50 notice of withdrawal from the EU be unilaterally revoked?

 Presents an argument from Professor Stephen Weatherill demonstrating that the Article 50 notice cannot be unilaterally revoked – with the contrary argument from Professor Steve Peers.